-Courses are offered during the daytime hours only.
+Courses are offered during the daytime hours only, two days per week.
 Students must have reliable transportation to and from their practicum sites.

 |Recommended Course Sequence